tanmayghare/nova/docs/README.md

 # Nova

 An intelligent browser automation agent built with Python, powered by LangChain and LangGraph.
+This project is provided as-is for educational and experimental purposes.

+> **⚠️ Notice**: This project is not under active development.
+If you want to extend or improve the functionality, please fork the repository and create your own version.

 ## Features